algorithmicbirds/SliceRunner/README.md

 - Wall-running and parkour style traversel
 - One-hit melee combat with katana
-- Core logic implemented in C++ and High level in Blueprints
+- Core logic implemented in C++ and Blueprints for assets hooking

 ## Repo Info